 The Bank proactively manages liquidity risk as a part of its ALM activities.
-The Bank uses various tools for measurement of liquidity risk including the statement of structural liquidity (SSL), dynamic liquidity gap statements, liquidity ratios and stress testing through scenario analysis.
+The Bank uses various tools for measurement of liquidity risk including the statement of structural liquidity (SSL), dynamic liquidity cash flow statements, liquidity ratios and stress testing through scenario analysis.

 The SSL is used as a standard tool for measuring and managing net funding requirements and assessment of surplus or shortfall of funds in various maturity buckets in the future.
 The cash flows pertaining to various assets, liabilities and off-balance sheet items are placed in different time buckets based on their contractual or behavioural maturity.
-For non-maturity assets/liabilities, e.g. working capital facilities on the assets side and current account & savings account deposits on the liabilities side, grouping into time buckets is done based on the assumptions/ behavioral studies.
-The SSL for domestic operations as well as international operations of the Bank is prepared on a regular basis.
-The utilisation against gap limits laid down for each bucket is reviewed by ALCO of the bank/ branch.
+For non-maturity assets/liabilities, e.g. working capital facilities on the assets side and current account and savings account deposits on the liabilities side, grouping into time buckets is done based on the assumptions/ behavioral studies.
+The SSL for domestic operations as well as overseas operations of the Bank is prepared on a periodic basis.
+The utilisation against gap limits laid down for each bucket is reviewed by ALCO of the Bank/ overseas branch.

-The Bank also prepares dynamic liquidity gap statements, which in addition to scheduled cash flows, also considers the liquidity requirements pertaining to incremental business and the funding thereof.
+The Bank also prepares dynamic liquidity cash flow statements, which in addition to scheduled cash flows, also considers the liquidity requirements pertaining to incremental business and the funding thereof.
 The dynamic liquidity gap statements are prepared in close coordination with the business groups, and cash flow projections based on the same are presented to ALCO periodically.
 As a part of the stock and flow approach, the Bank also monitors various liquidity ratios, and limits are laid down for these ratios under the ALM Policy.

 Further, the Bank has a Board approved liquidity stress testing framework, as per which the Bank gauges its liquidity position under a range of stress scenarios.
-These scenarios cover Bank specific and market-wide stress situations and have been designed for the domestic and the international operations of the Bank.
+These scenarios cover Bank specific, market-wide and combined stress situations for domestic and overseas operations of the Bank.
 The potential impact on the Bank's financial position for meeting the stress outflows under these scenarios is measured and is subject to a stress tolerance limit specified by the Board.
+Further, the liquidity stress testing is also carried out for a protracted period of 3 months for domestic and overseas operations of the Bank.
 The results of liquidity stress testing are reported to ALCO on a monthly basis.